ChaytanyaK/ChaytanyaK/README.md

 <h1>AI & Data Science Engineer</h1>
 <p>Hi , I'm Chaytanya Kumar!
 Be it sports, movies, or tackling real-world business challenges, I believe data has the power to unlock insights, drive decisions, and transform the world. 🚀📊 Believe me, I use it everywhere—and it works 95% of the time (according to my unbiased model).

-I have over 5+ years of expertise in data science & engineering, machine learning, and advanced data strategies.
-With a strong technical foundation in SQL, Python, and cloud-based data transformation (GCP, AWS, Azure), I specialize in analyzing, and developing predictive models, implementing scalable AI-driven solutions, and building interactive dashboards using tools.
+I have expertise in data science & engineering, machine learning, and advanced data strategies.
+With a strong technical foundation in SQL, Python, and cloud-based data transformation , I specialize in analyzing, and developing predictive models, implementing scalable AI-driven solutions, and building interactive dashboards using tools.

 </p>
 <h2>🚀 Languages and Tools I Use</h2>